DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - AppSource App - Functionality was added to SD BI Inventory Cockpit to alert by SKU or by Item.

-- AppSource App - The cues displayed in the SD BI Inventory Role Centre were added to the SD BI Inventory Cockpit Activity Panel.

 - AppSource App - New Sales Trend Functionality was added to the App.
 8 KPI fields were added to a new Sales Trend FactBox.

 - AppSource App - A FastTab caption on the SD BI Inventory Cockpit Setup card was recaptioned.